Degree and Major Requirements

 Declaring the Major

-Additional Requirements: Four Course Rule
+Additional requirement: The Four Course Rule

 Students are limited to counting a maximum of four courses from any one department toward their IS Major requirements.
 This rule excludes prerequisites.
 Students should be mindful of cross-listed departments, because the cross-listed departments also count toward the four-course rule.
 For example, IS 318 (cross-listed with Poli Sci) will count in the IS and in the Poli Sci groups.
 Please feel free to connect with an advisor if you have any questions about the four course rule.